About the People

 About the Project

-AFM is working in partnership with the Romanian Union and the West Ukraine Union to share the Everlasting Gospel among the large Romanian population in the western districts of the Ukraine.
-These Romanian communities in the Ukraine share in the cultural, linguistic and social heritage of Romania, and ministry by Ukrainians to Romanians is difficult due to language and cultural barriers.
+AFM is working in partnership with the Romanian Union and the West Ukraine Union to share the everlasting gospel among the large Romanian population in the western districts of the Ukraine.
+These Romanian communities, though living in the Ukraine, maintain the cultural, linguistic and social heritage of Romania.
+Therefore, ministry by Ukrainians to Romanians is difficult due to language and cultural barriers.
 The AFM missionaries are Romanians who live in Romania but who cross each day into the Ukraine to minister to the local Romanian community.
 Recent successes included the holding of a successful VBS among the children of the focus community and the completion of the refurbishment of the local SDA Church.
 New avenues for ministry are being explored, including health and family ministries.

 - Population: 142,000